swsphn/az-ssh-wrapper/README.md

 uv tool install az-ssh-wrapper@git+https://github.com/swsphn/az-ssh-wrapper.git
 ```

+Note: While the package is called `az-ssh-wrapper`, the installed
+executable is called `az-ssh`.

 ## Examples

 If you can already connect to a VM using the following Azure CLI